apache/mesos/docs/app-framework-development-guide.md

     const MasterInfo& masterInfo);

 /*
- * Invoked when the scheduler re-registers with a newly elected Mesos master.
+ * Invoked when the scheduler reregisters with a newly elected Mesos master.
  * This is only called when the scheduler has previously been registered.
  * `MasterInfo` containing the updated information about the elected master
  * is provided as an argument.